ucsb-cs156-f22/jpa03-csirlin/README.md

 * For more info, see [docs/h2-database.md](/docs/h2-database.md)

 On Heroku:
-* The SQL database is a postgres database provisioned automatically by Heroku
+* The SQL dataaase is a postgres database provisioned automatically by Heroku
 * You can reset it with `heroku pg:reset --app app-name-goes-here`
 * More info and instructions for access the SQL prompt are at [docs/postgres-database.md](/docs/postgres-database.md)